 - S10 Lite: 162.5 x 75.6 x 8.1mm, 186g

 - S10e: 142.2 x 69.9 x 7.9mm, 150g

 - S10: 149.9 x 70.4 x 7.8mm, 157g

 - S10+: 157.6 x 74.1 x 7.8mm, 175g

 - S10 5G: 162.6 x 77.1 x 7.94mm, 198g

-The Samsung Galaxy S10e, S10, S10+ and S10 5G all feature a similar premium design offering glass backs and solid metal frames.
-They of course differ in size and weight, but it is clear they are all from the same family, except for the S10 Lite, however, which offers a different camera design, closer to what we expect from the forthcoming Galaxy S20.
+The Samsung Galaxy S10 models all feature a similar premium design with glass backs and solid metal frames.
+They differ in size and weight, but it is clear they are all from the same family, except for the S10 Lite, however, which offers a different camera design, closer to what we expect from the forthcoming Galaxy S20.

 Colour options vary between the four devices though.
 There are four standard colours including Prism Green, Prism Blue, Prism Black and Prism White.
 The S10e comes in a fifth option of Canary Yellow, and the larger storage capacity S10+ models come in white or black ceramic options only.

 Super slim bezels surround the full, no-notch displays of all the S10 devices with punch holes in the top right corner for the front camera, or cameras in the case of the S10+ and S10 5G.
-On the rears, all have horizontal camera arrays, though the number of lenses varies depending on the model - more on that in a minute.
+On the rear, all have horizontal camera arrays, though the number of lenses varies depending on the model - more on that in a minute.
 It's here that the S10 Lite moves to a camera block in the top left corner.

 The S10, S10+ and S10 5G all opt for an ultrasonic in-display fingerprint sensor, while the S10e has a side-mounted captive fingerprint sensor on its right edge.